On the effective and automatic enumeration of polynomial permutation classes: The Algorithm

 In addition, we extend the notion of intervals to peg permutations in the trivial way, by ignoring decoration; thus the intervals of $\tilde{\rho}$ are the same as the intervals of $\rho$, although they carry their decoration from $\tilde{\rho}$.
 We must also say something about monotone intervals of (unpegged) permutations:

-\begin{proposition} If two monotone intervals of a permutation intersect, then their union is also a monotone interval. \end{proposition} \begin{proof} Suppose that two monotone intervals intersect.
-By symmetry, we may assume that one of them is increasing.
-By considering the various cases, it is clear that the other monotone interval must also be increasing, and that their union is also an increasing interval. \end{proof}
+\begin{proposition} If two monotone intervals of a permutation intersect then their union is also a monotone interval. \end{proposition} \begin{proof} Suppose that two monotone intervals of the permutation $\pi$ intersect.
+The claim is obvious if both are increasing, both are decreasing, or either consists of a single entry.
+Thus we may assume that both intervals have at least two entries, one is increasing, and the other is decreasing.
+In this case the decreasing interval must share either the first or last entry with the increasing interval, but both cases lead to contradictions, completing the proof. \end{proof}